-In 1946, somewhere between learning the Queen’s English and mastering a queue of one, Mikes wrote an unexpected classic, How To Be an Alien, which was later was adapted and reissued as How to Be a Brit.
+In 1946, somewhere between learning the Queen’s English and mastering a queue of one, Mikes wrote an unexpected classic, How To Be an Alien, which was later adapted and reissued as How to Be a Brit.

 I believe, without undue modesty, that I have certain qualifications to write on ‘how to be an alien’.
 I am an alien myself.
 What is more, I have been an alien all my life.
 Only during the first twenty-six years of my life I was not aware of this plain fact.
 I was living in my own country, a country full of aliens, and I noticed nothing particular or irregular about myself; then I came to England, and you can imagine my painful surprise.

 Mikes wrote his guide to becoming British knowing full well “you can be British but you’ll never be English.”
-The guide was intelligent, thoughtful, all-encompassing but by Mikes’s own admission, not intended to be humorous.
+The guide was intelligent, thoughtful, all-encompassing, but by Mikes’s own admission, not intended to be humorous.

 But it was humorous.
 The kind of head-nodding humor rooted in squeamish truths.
 The kind of humor the British embrace.
-Mikes’s observations vary from class structure, British view of foreigners, gardening, sports, wealth, snobbery, and generally inexplicable habits:
+Mikes’s observations vary from class structure, the British view of foreigners, gardening, sports, wealth, snobbery, and generally inexplicable habits:

-Street names should be painted clearly and distinctly on large boards. then hide these boards carefully.
+Street names should be painted clearly and distinctly on large boards.
+Then hide these boards carefully.
 Place them too high or too low, in shadow and darkness, upside down or insight out, or, even better, lock them up in a safe in your bank, otherwise they may give people some indication about the names of the streets.2

-Mikes’s writing excels in its observation of the hypocritical British investment in “getting along with one another” in micro interactions while ignoring this value completely at the macro geopolitical level.
+Mikes’s writing excels in its observation of the hypocritical British investment in “getting along with one another” in micro-interactions while ignoring this value completely at the macro geopolitical level.

 In England it is bad manners to be clever, to assert something confidently.
-It may be your own personal view that two and two make four, that you must not state that in a self-assured way, because this is a democratic country and others may be of a different opinion.
+It may be your own personal view that two and two make four, but you must not state that in a self-assured way, because this is a democratic country and others may be of a different opinion.

 The need to be superficially calm and polite leads to the preponderance of discussion about the weather, a rare connective tissue of British society.3

 This is the most important topic in the land.
-Do not be misled by memories of your youth when, on the Continent, wanting to describe someone as exceptionally dull, you remarked: ‘He is a type who would discuss the whether with you.’
+Do not be misled by memories of your youth when, on the Continent, wanting to describe someone as exceptionally dull, you remarked: ‘He is a type who would discuss the weather with you.’
 In England this is an ever-interesting, even thrilling topic, and you must be good at discussing the weather.

-Ultimately, How To Be a Brit seizes on the limitations of ‘being’ a Brit.
-(Which is likely a limitation in any country in the world).
+Ultimately, How to Be a Brit seizes on the limitations of “being” a Brit.
+(Which is likely a limitation in any country in the world.)

 Study these rules, and imitate the English.
 There can be only one result: if you don’t succeed in imitating them you become ridiculous; if you do, you become even more ridiculous.

-Accompany this delightful, poignant spot on one of our most important modern nation-states with Peter Mayle’s narrative of making a home in France, the Englishman abroad finds his most British habits buffed and worn under the French way.
+Accompany this delightful, poignant spot on one of our most important modern nation-states with Peter Mayle’s narrative of making a home in France: the Englishman abroad finds his most British habits buffed and worn under the French way.
 Or the nostalgic memoirs of Laurie Lee, a man the same age as Mikes who grew up in a small Cotswold village.
 Or the less-rosy account of impoverished England from its most famous political dissenter, George Orwell.

 You might also enjoy my study of walls and what they are, how they are used, misused.
 A bit conceptional but thematically relevant.
 What are walls if not ways we fortify ourselves and things we care about?
 Britain has many walls (and wall builders).